-Exhaust vents with a collar height of 6 inches or greater are typically used for low slope or flat roof ventilation.
-However, if installed on the upper portion of the roof, this roof vent can go on a 0/12 to 5/12 pitch roof in climate zones 1-6.
+Exhaust vents with a collar height of 6 inches or greater are typically for low slope or flat roof ventilation.
+However, if installed less than 4 feet from the peak, this roof vent can go on a 0/12 to 5/12 pitch roof in climate zones 1-6.
 See the installation guides for help installing.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Aura Gravity Ventilators rely on the Venturi Effect which occurs when the wind blows against the outer louvers.
 It creates a spinning upward draft through the vent allowing air to dynamically flow out of the vent.
 Even the smallest breeze can create exhaust ventilation to draw out air from the vent.

 The Aura Gravity Roof Vents are made of durable rust-free aluminum.
 The vent head has a flat one-piece spun lid that prevents rain and snow from entering the vent.
 The round aerodynamic design can withstand harsh weather and wind forces beyond 200 mph.
 Therefore, wind speeds of 11 mph for a 4 inch Gravity Ventilator produces 62 CFM of air exhaust for attic ventilation.